Padres top Dodgers as fans throw baseballs, trash at San Diego players - KESQ

 Tatis, who hit homers in the first and ninth innings, called the Dodger Stadium environment “wild” but said throwing objects onto the field was not appropriate.

-“At the end of the day, it’s a show, and we should enjoy every moment,” Tatis said.
+“At the end of the day, it’s a show, and we should enjoy every moment.”

 Shildt, the Padres’ skipper, said he expects better behavior from fans in San Diego when the series moves there on Tuesday evening.